sweetibs/brandonsweeting.com/content/authors/admin/_index.md

 status:
   icon: ☕️
 last_name: Sweeting
-role: Postdoctoral Researcher, Mathematics
+role: NSF MPS-Ascend Postdoctoral Fellow, Mathematics
 highlight_name: true
 title: Brandon Sweeting
 first_name: Brandon
-email: bssweeting@ua.edu
+email: sweeting@wustl.edu
 ---
-I'm a postdoctoral researcher in the analysis group at The University of Alabama working under the mentorship of [David Cruz-Uribe](https://math.ua.edu/people/david-cruz-uribe/).
+I'm an NSF MPS-Ascend postdoctoral researher at Washington University in St. Louis working under the mentorship of [Brett Wick](https://www.math.wustl.edu/~wick/).
+Prior to this, I was a postdoctoral researcher at the University of Alabama working under the mentorship of [David Cruz-Uribe](https://math.ua.edu/people/david-cruz-uribe/).
 I received my doctorate degree from the University of Cincinnati in 2021 under the supervision of [Leonid Slavin](https://researchdirectory.uc.edu/p/slavinld/).

 My research interests are in harmonic analysis–specifically, weighted norm inequalities for singular integral operators and Riesz potentials in both the scalar and operator weighted setting.